Best Personal Item Backpacks 2026: 5 Packs That Fit Under the Seat

 Can a 28L backpack work as a personal item?

 Sometimes, but it’s risky.
 A soft 28L backpack can pass on relaxed airlines if it’s half empty, but a fully packed 28L bag is usually closer to a carry-on than a personal item.
-For stricter airlines, we’d stay in the 16L to 22L range unless the bag is specifically built around an 18 x 14 x 8 footprint.
-The BAGSMART on this list splits the difference: compressed it stays in personal-item range, expanded it becomes the bigger bag.
+For stricter airlines, we’d stay in the 16L to 22L range unless the bag is specifically built around an 18 x 14 x 8 footprint, the way the ECOHUB and the WANDF on this list are.

 What’s the best personal item backpack for a 16 inch laptop?

-The WANDF and the BAGSMART are the two bags here built for it, since both carry padded sleeves sized for 17" laptops.
+The WANDF is the bag here built for it, since it carries a padded sleeve sized for 17" laptops.
 The Capolo handles up to 15.6", and the Osprey is happiest with smaller machines.
 If your 16" laptop is expensive or unusually tall, compare these against our laptop backpack picks before choosing an under-seat bag.

 Are structured or flexible personal item backpacks better?